 According to Wilhelm, this dip should be served in a hollowed out cabbage.

-I have not served this in a hollowed-out cabbage but think that it’s a great idea.
-I usually serve cheese slaw in a bowl with a basket of crackers beside it.
+I have not served cheese slaw in a hollowed-out cabbage but think that it’s a great idea.
+I usually serve it in a bowl with a basket of crackers beside it.

-Cheese slaw has a kick thanks to finely chopped jalapeno peppers.
+The kick of heat is thanks to finely chopped jalapeno peppers.

 I can imagine that fresh jalapenos would be fabulous but I’ve always used Mt.
 Olive brand that I find on the pickle aisle at the grocery store.

-I’ve served cheese slaw at Supper Club, tennis socials, school functions, and lake parties where it is always a hit.
+I’ve served this at Supper Club, tennis socials, school functions, and lake parties where it is always a hit.

-If this sounds like a recipe that you or a friend would enjoy, I hope you will pin it to a favorite board on Pinterest.
+If this cheese slaw recipe sounds like a dip that you or a friend would enjoy, I hope you will pin it to a favorite board on Pinterest.